 Keep in mind the manufacturers’ feeding guidelines on all commercially made pet foods are for the total daily amount of food to be fed.
 You’ll want to divide that amount into the chosen number of meals.

 While many adult pets can be maintained on one meal per day, feeding twice daily is considered healthier and more satisfying.
 Eating just once a day can cause excess stomach acid and vomiting in some dogs.
 Two meals a day reduces hunger between meals and reduces food-associated behavior issues, such as begging and stealing food.
 And for small dogs, such as Yorkies, Chihuahuas and miniature poodles who digest and use food faster than medium and large dogs, you may need to feed three times daily.

 Whether you feed once, twice or more each day, try to be as consistent as possible.
 Feeding the same amount of the same food at the same time every day can help keep your pet’s digestive system regular (and avoid in-home accidents).

 If the idea of a regular mealtime really doesn’t work for you and your schedule, consider this suggestion from “America’s veterinarian” and best-selling author Marty Becker, DVM:

 Measure out a day’s worth of your dog’s or cat’s dry food and put it inside a food puzzle.
-Your pet will have to “hunt” for his food by pushing or otherwise manipulating the toy.
-That helps him burn calories, stay alert, revive his hunting instincts and ensure he doesn’t inhale all his food at once.
+Your pet will have to “hunt” for their food by pushing or otherwise manipulating the toy.
+That helps them burn calories, stay alert, revive their hunting instincts and ensure they don’t inhale all of their food at once.
 Your dog or cat will have a more interesting and “full-filling” day.

 Finally, never hesitate to talk with your veterinarian or a veterinary technician about feeding your pet, whether it’s about how often or how much to feed.